roboll/elector/README.md

 A `Handler` is executed by the reconciliation loop when state transitions occur _to_ and _from_ leader state.
 It is a function that accepts no arguments and returns and `error` in case it cannot complete it's task.
 In case of an error, the reconciliation loop will transition to `StateError`, ensuring that the _elector_ relinquishes master state and waits a given timeout before resuming candidacy.

+#### extending / usage

+To define an `ElectorBackend` take a look at the [console](backends/console.go) implementation - it is very straightforward.

+To define custom handlers take a look at the pre-defined [handlers](backends/handlers.go), also very straightforward.

+For custom usage of an elector, take a look at it's usage in [main](main.go#L137).
+Create an `elector.Elector`, define it's backend and handlers, and call `Run()`.

 ## backends

 ### etcd-lock

 The `etcd-lock` backend is supported by [etcd-lock](https://github.com/datawisesystems/etcd-lock).
 It acquires a lock on a node (`keyspace`) in etcd and continually updates the ttl on that node to maintain leader state.
+It supports full tls security.

 ### console